GenSpectrum/dashboard-components/components/README.md

         -   Screenshots of charts and tables that serve as visual regression.
         -   Snapshots of the CSV data that the visualization components offer as download.
     -   testing functionality of components that cannot be tested within Storybook due to technical limitations.

+#### Mocking

+All our tests use mock data.
+In general, we use `storybook-addon-fetch-mock` for all outgoing requests.
+This strategy cannot be used for components that use web workers, like gs-mutations-over-time.
+Therefore, we created custom mock workers that return mocked data.
+The mock workers are enabled in the package.json using Node.js [subpath imports](https://nodejs.org/api/packages.html#subpath-imports), following the guide from [storybook](https://storybook.js.org/docs/writing-stories/mocking-data-and-modules/mocking-modules).
+This ensures that when importing the worker in the component, the mock worker is used inside Storybook instead of the real worker.